 Drive down a long, narrow, windy road until you reach the parking lot.
 (You’ll know you’re there when you see a boom gate- that pole barrier that prevents cars from going further.)

-Having a tour guide helps keep you safe.
+A great thing about going on a guided tour is that they help keep you safe.
+This is especially important if you’re a first-timer visiting the glacier.
 They also provide you with climbing gear and show you parts of the glacier you wouldn’t find on your own.

-In short, some of the perks to doing a guided tour are:
+Some things to expect when doing a guided tour are:

 - Getting to access parts of the glacier you wouldn’t normally see

 - Trekking with experts who will share their glacier knowledge with you

 - Chance for you to try more adventurous glacier activities

 - They provide the necessary gear for those adventurous activities (ie. ropes, crampons, a helmet, etc.)

 - Group tour environment – you might make some new friends while you climb together!

 - There’s a chance you’ll go into an ice cave if your guide sees one that day.